 9:20 – 9:30 Card groupings

-- Each participant had a playing card with numbers, colored stickers, and various symbols, which represented which group they started in.
+- Each participant had a playing card with numbers, colored stickers, and various symbols representing which group they started.
 Then we mixed and created new groups for each of the following three activities to ensure participants were with new people each round and involved in a different simulation each round.

 9:30 – 11:30 SMALL GROUP ACTIVITY STATIONS:

 - There were three facilitators, and the small teams rotated to a facilitator located in a certain area.
 We tried our best to mix the teams and facilitators, so each round had different teams and facilitators.
 Each round (A, B, C) lasted around 30 minutes, allowing about10 minutes for people to find new groups and facilitators.
 Each facilitator-led three different activities at their station.

 - Noodle Press – Learn names and talents that others possess, introduction to listening for understanding, and creative use of existing resources.

 - Hoopdom – Delegation of tasks and asking questions for understanding and planning vs. doing.

 - Zoom – Planning and learning what and how much information to communicate, handling stressful and challenging situations, and exploring how your work fits into the larger context of the organization.

 - Trust Trap Sequence – Focus on learning more about others, listening and speaking for clarity and understanding, and necessary trust in taking directions and asking questions to clarify directions.

 - Speed Trap Relay – Understanding various roles and how they fit together, collaboration to achieve a shared goal, dealing with others, and your own fear and discomfort.